ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 A old one is OAuth2.
 It's supported by almost all API providers.
 It's an authorization framework that enables a 3rd-party application to obtain limited access to an HTTP service.
-A more modern protocol is OpeID Connect.
+A more recent protocol is OpenID Connect.
 To be quick, it's OAuth2 on steroids with AuthN support and JWT.
-Macaroon is...

 ----